 Copyright © D.G.
 Rampton | Regency Romance in the tradition of Jane Austen and Georgette Heyer

-Jane Austen and Georgette Heyer have always faithfully provided me with my favourite literary escape.
-When my everyday life would get a little too everyday, I'd like nothing better than to enter the Regency world they created.
+Jane Austen and Georgette Heyer have always faithfully provided me with my favourite romantic literary escape.
+When my everyday life would get a little too everyday, I'd like nothing better than to enter the charming Regency world they created.